SemMTM/pinterest-clone/README.md

 ### Version Control

 The website was created using Visual Studio Code editor.
 The webpage was deployed on Heroku and can be visisted [HERE](https://pinterest-clone-sem-29d41bc2ed17.herokuapp.com/).

+Git was used to push changes in the local enviroment to the remote repository using the following commands:

+`git add .` - This command is used to add any changed files to the staging area before they are commited.

+`git commit -m "message"` - This command was used to commit changes to the local repository queue ready to be pushed.
+- Commits were made after every small and incremental change to enhance maintainability with a clear commit history.
+- Commit messages were made in alignment with the EU Commissions [Commit guidelines](https://ec.europa.eu/component-library/v1.15.0/eu/docs/conventions/git/) for clear and readable message.

+`git push` - This command was used to push all committed code to the remote repository on Github.

 ### Initial Deployment